pufferpanel/templates/gmod/README.md

 sudo apt install lib32gcc1 lib32stdc++6

 ```
-- On newer ubuntu versions, package `lib32gcc1` might not be aviable.
+- On newer ubuntu versions, package `lib32gcc1` might not be available.
 In that case, install this:

    ```sudo apt install lib32gcc-s1 lib32stdc++6```

 Install this for Gmod: